novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 It had a nuance of why he didn’t give advice yesterday and just watched from the other side of the river.

-But Lee Hyun-woo ignored Son Joong-ui's gaze and looked elsewhere with his hands behind his back.
+But Lee Hyun-woo ignored Son Jung-yi's gaze and looked elsewhere with his hands behind his back.

 ‘Whether it’s good or bad, humans can only develop through trial and error based on experience.’